SeifLabib/Automatic-Speech-Processing/README.md

 This repository is for working on the [`Automatic Speech Processing`](https://edu.epfl.ch/coursebook/en/automatic-speech-processing-EE-554) course I am (currently) completing at EPFL.

 This repository will include (among other files) the notes I take during lectures, the slides of the lectures, as well as the lab notebooks we complete as exercises for the course.

+A really good digital book for speech/audio processing is [`Introduction to Speech Processing`](https://speechprocessingbook.aalto.fi/index.html), this will always be a good reference to go back to, and take it from the low levels.
+It really covers EVERYTHING!